etanfoo/Team-Messenger-Platform/assumptions.md

 # channel_messages
 - only passing through values that would result in input/acccess errors as sending messages not implemented yet for iteration 1

+# channel_leave
-If a user leaves a channel, they will be removed as a member and owner (if they are an owner)
+- If a user leaves a channel, they will be removed as a member and owner (if they are an owner)

 ---